6.2 Case Formulation and Treatment Planning

 Key Takeaways

-- Treatment planning begins with case formulation, not with a technique list.
+- Treatment planning begins with a case formulation that explains maintaining factors, not with a technique list.

-- Good goals are measurable, clinically meaningful, culturally responsive, and connected to client priorities.
+- Strong goals are measurable, clinically meaningful, culturally responsive, and tied to client priorities (SMART format).

-- Level of care decisions account for risk, impairment, supports, medical needs, substance use, and response to prior treatment.
+- Level-of-care decisions weigh risk, impairment, supports, medical needs, substance use, and response to prior treatment, often using ASAM-style criteria.

 From Formulation to a Working Treatment Plan

-Formulations vary by theoretical orientation.
-A cognitive-behavioral formulation may emphasize avoidance, reinforcement, safety behaviors, maladaptive beliefs, and skills deficits.
-A psychodynamic formulation may emphasize attachment history, defenses, recurring relational patterns, and affects that are avoided.
-A family systems formulation may emphasize boundaries, roles, alliances, communication patterns, and feedback loops.
+Formulations vary by orientation.
+A cognitive-behavioral formulation emphasizes avoidance, reinforcement, safety behaviors, maladaptive beliefs, and skills deficits.
+A psychodynamic formulation emphasizes attachment history, defenses, recurring relational patterns, and avoided affect.
+A family systems formulation emphasizes boundaries, roles, alliances, and feedback loops.
+The biopsychosocial frame (biological, psychological, social) is the safest scaffold when no single model is specified.

 | Planning element | Purpose | Example question |